Stock futures point to more declines for this rollercoaster week

 Japan’s Nikkei index ended the day down 0.4 percent and do2wn nearly 6 percent for the week.

-In Europe, London’s FTSE opened down 0.8 percent, Germany’s DAX declined 1.1 percent and France’s CAC is off 1 percent.
+In Europe, London’s FTSE traded down 1.5 percent, Germany’s DAX declined 1.7 percent and France’s CAC is off 2 percent.

 FOX Business’ Leia Klingel contributed to this article.